Enclosure with hut circles east of Addicombe

 Reasons for Designation

-Dartmoor is the largest expanse of open moorland in Southern Britain, and because of exceptional conditions of preservation, it is also one of the most complete examples of an upland relict landscape in the whole country.
+Dartmoor is the largest expanse of open moorland in Southern Britain and because of exceptional conditions of preservation, it is also one of the most complete examples of an upland relict landscape in the whole country.
 The great wealth and diversity of archaeological remains provides direct evidence for human exploitation of the Moor from the early prehistoric period onwards.
 The well-preserved and often visible relationship between settlement sites, major land boundaries, trackways, ceremonial and funerary monuments as well as later industrial remains, gives significant insights into successive changes in the pattern of land use through time.
-This is a well-preserved example containing hut circles and providing important insight into farming practices on the Moor during the prehistoric period.
+This is a well-preserved example containing two hut circles, it provides important insight into farming practices on the Moor during the prehistoric period.

 The Dartmoor landscape includes many discrete plots of land enclosed by